-- New default channel layout: Channel pages will by default display content in three pre-configured sections: Uploads, Created playlists and Subscriptions.
-Creators can still choose to customise their channel page and add up to 10 sections.
+- New default channel layout: Channel pages will by default display content in 3 pre-configured sections: Uploads, Created playlists, and Subscriptions.
+Creators can still choose to customize their channel page and add up to 10 sections.
 Learn more.

-- Feature changes for customising your channel: Translated channel sections and vertical section layout will be discontinued from 15 July 2020.
-We're also redesigning featured channels to increase visibility on mobile.
-These features were rarely used and we're removing them to simplify your experience, as well as focus on bringing channel customisation to YouTube Studio later this year.
+- Feature changes for customizing your channel: Translated channel sections and vertical section layout will be discontinued July 15, 2020.
+We’re also redesigning featured channels to increase visibility on mobile.
+These features were rarely used and we’re removing them to simplify your experience, as well as focus on bringing channel customization to YouTube Studio later this year.
 Learn more.

-- Automatic disclosure of paid product placements: Any video marked as containing paid promotions, such as paid product placements, sponsorships and endorsements, will have a disclosure shown saying that the video contains paid promotions.
+- Automatic disclosure of paid product placements: Any video marked as containing paid promotions, such as paid product placements, sponsorships and endorsements, will show a disclosure saying that the video contains paid promotions.

-- YouTube Giving expansion: Monetising creators and artists in the US, UK and Canada now have access to YouTube Giving if they have 40K subscribers or more.
+- YouTube Giving Expansion: Monetizing creators and artists in the US, UK, and Canada now have access to YouTube Giving if they have 40K subscribers or more.
 There have been some updates to eligibility, as well.
 Learn more about YouTube Giving.

-- Channel memberships prepaid experiment: Starting 3 August 2020, we'll run an experiment that will allow viewers to purchase either a three-month or six-month channel membership in one single payment.
-This option will be available to most viewers in the US, India, France, Germany and Spain for up to three months.
+- Channel memberships prepaid experiment: Starting Aug 3rd, 2020, we’ll run an experiment that will allow viewers to purchase either a three-month or six-month channel membership in one single payment.
+This option will be available to most viewers in the US, India, France, Germany, and Spain for up to three months.

 Policy and copyright

-- New live stream features in YouTube Analytics: We've added new live stream features in YouTube Analytics that allow you to:
+- New live stream features in YouTube Analytics: We’ve added new live stream features in YouTube Analytics that allows you to: